 Nearly all of these trials are what are now usually called pragmatic trials.

-I have also been the independent statistician on vaious DMECs and TSCs,
+I have also been the independent statistician on various DMECs and TSCs,

-I have a certificate from NIH Office of Extramural Research for completing their course in ‘Protecting Human Research Participants’.
+I have completed the NIH Office of Extramural Research course in ‘Protecting Human Research Participants’.

 S Banerjee, J Hellier, M E Dewey, R Romeo, C Ballard, R Baldwin, P Bentham, C Fox, C Holmes, C Katona, M Knapp, C Lawton, J Lindesay, G Livingston, N McCrae, E Moniz-Cook, J Murray, S Nurock, M Orrell, J O’Brien, M Poppe, A Thomas, R Walwyn, K Wilson, and A Burns.
 Study of the use of anti–depressants for depression in dementia: the HTA–SADD Trial — a multicentre randomised double–blind, placebo–controlled trial of the clinical effectiveness of sertraline and mirtazapine.
 Lancet, 378:403–411, 2011.